Lin-Ether/Lin-Ether/README.md

 ### This is Ether Lin

 - MMathPhil @ Balliol College, Oxford
-- Interested in Logic, Set Theory and Philosophy of Mathematics
+- Interested in Logic, Set Theory, Philosophy of Mathematics and Wittgenstein